Cavalier King Charles Spaniels in Texas

 Cavalier Puppies

-Cavalier puppies sold by us are not AKC registered and are not considered “pure”.
+Cavalier puppies sold by Red-Dawn are not AKC registered and are not considered “pure”.
 This equals a more genetically diverse dog with fewer or no health problems.
 Getting a Cavalier from Red-Dawn means you want a dog who has a higher chance at living a very long and healthy life.

 Guardian Program